WHO Declares India Free of Lymphatic Filariasis

 - Mass Drug Administration (MDA)

-- Surgery for all patients
+- Surgical intervention for all cases

-How to Prepare Current Affairs for Government Exams
+How to Prepare Current Affairs for Government Exams — WHO Declares India Free of Lymphatic Filariasis

 For general current affairs, read the PIB (Press Information Bureau) daily digest.
 It covers government announcements that directly map to exam questions.